Large numbers of Tiverton’s buildings were destroyed in a series of disastrous fires, culminating in the Great Fire of 1731.

 Bolham House (Grade II) was built in the 18th century and extensively remodelled in the early 19th century.
 It was the home of the Heathcoat-Amory family before Knightshayes was built and John Heathcoat died here in 1861.
 In the 16th century the original house on the site was owned by the family of Sir Walter Raleigh.

 Exeleigh House (Grade II) was built by John Heathcoat in 1820 and it was the home of Ambrose and Caroline Brewin.‘It is a good example of a Georgian villa, with some unusual features (the cast-iron columns to the porch), but also historically important as Heathcoat’s house,27 Bampton Street (Grade II).
 Henry Newte’s Great House of the mid 17th century.
 ‘Underneath the unassuming exterior lie the substantial remains of one of Tiverton’s most important 17th century buildings, and the great Thorverton stone archway stands as a reminder to us all of the once great mansion which stood on this site’.
 (Peter Maunder, TCS Newsletter 80).
 (The Historic England listing details need to be updated!)

 sited close to the factory and the West Exe development.'(Southern History: Brayshay, Mark: Heathcoat’s Industrial Housing in Tiverton, Devon.: 1991-: 82-104).
 Tiverton Civic Society have expressed considerable concerns about the condition of this locally important building and it was featured in our November 2010 Newsletter, with articles by Jane Evans and Kit Crawford.
-As the photo, taken in November 2015, shows, it remains in a shocking state.
-A 1939 aerial photograph shows it as a very attractive house set in extensive gardens.
+As the photo, taken in November 2015, shows, it was then in a shocking state.

 Berry (Grade II), Chevithorne, which has important links to the Waldron and Heathcoat-Amory families.
 ‘Berry has an unassuming exterior but retains a rare and important interior of considerable interest.’
 (Historic England).